Kaspersky Launches Its Free Antivirus Software Worldwide

 There is already an antivirus builtin to Windows.
 Honest question here, why should I install this one instead?

-Re:Competes against built-in (Score:4, Interesting)
+Re:Competes against built-in (Score:5, Interesting)

 There is already an antivirus builtin to Windows.
 Honest question here, why should I install this one instead?